 Peppers Cradle Mountain Lodge, Cradle Mountain

-This one's for the nature lovers out there.
-Cradle Mountain is one of the country's most spectacular stretches of topography shadowing a beautiful lake in Cradle Lake Claire National Park.
+This one is for the nature lovers out there.
+Cradle Mountain is one of the country’s most spectacular stretches of topography shadowing a beautiful lake in Cradle Lake Claire National Park.
 As well as the gorgeous natural scenery surrounding you, Peppers Lodge has a range of different accommodation options, from cosy wood cabins with fireplaces to extravagant bushland suites with spas and forest views.
-The best part about this spot is its proximity to some of Tassie's best walks and hikes, including the meandering Enchanted Stroll and harder Dove Canyon Track.
+The best part about this spot is its proximity to some of Tassie’s best walks and hikes, including the meandering Enchanted Stroll and harder Dove Canyon Track.

 From $299 per night for two

 This luxury shack is just a stone’s throw from Mayfield Bay, set on 250-acres of rugged countryside with an open plan layout, roaring fireplace, and separate studio.
 Take a dip in the Huon pine bathtub on the evening deck or cook up a feast in the kitchen with the array of fresh, local produce provided.